-Are you encouraging insecurity via your Web site contact and intake forms?
+Are you encouraging insecurity via your website forms?

-- Spam – Getting unwanted form submissions from Web robots.
+- Spam – Getting unwanted form submissions from bots.

 - Privacy – Often, sensitive data is submitted insecurely through these forms.